Welcome to Year 6

 Links to useful Web Sites:

-Our Time in Year 6
+Last Year, in Year 6

 Art and Design!
 The children have been learning new skills and techniques to help them sculpt clay.
 The children created sculptures of heads and then evaluated what they thought went well and what they found difficult.